Akuli/teek/docs/tkinter.rst

 is; refer to :ref:`the documentation <widgets>` of the widget that is causing errors for more details.

-Button
+Button and CheckButton
-    Tkinter buttons have a ``command`` option that is set to a function that runs when the button is clicked, but pythotk doesn't have that:
+    Tkinter buttons and checkbuttons have a ``command`` option that is set to a function that runs when the button is clicked, but that's a :class:`.Callback` object in pythotk:

     >>> button.config['command'] = print
     Traceback (most recent call last):
         ...
-    ValueError: the 'command' option is not supported, use the on_click attribute or an initialization argument instead
+    ValueError: cannot set the value of 'command', maybe use widget.config['command'].connect() instead?

-    Use :attr:`.Button.on_click` instead.
+    >>> button.config['command'].connect(print)

-    >>> button.on_click.connect(print)
+    This way more than one callback can be easily connected to the button.

-Text
+Text and Notebook
     Many things are very different (read: much better and more pythonic) in pythotk.
-You probably need to read most of pythotk's :ref:`text widget docs <textwidget>` anyway, so I won't even try to summarize everything here.
+You probably need to read most of pythotk's :ref:`text widget docs <textwidget>` or :ref:`notebook docs <notebook>` anyway, so I won't even try to summarize everything here.

 Entry
     Instead of ``insert``, ``delete`` and ``get`` methods, there is a settable